 There are other factors at play, though.
 The Center for Disease Control and Prevention found that LGBTQ teens were more than twice as likely to be bullied than heterosexual teens.
 Additionally, there appears to be a correlation between the amount of time someone spends online and their likelihood of being victimized, possibly because of the potential for relationship development and, therefore, conflict on social media.

 Where Does Cyberbullying Take Place?

 Parents tend to believe that cyberbullying predominantly takes place on Facebook (perhaps because it’s the most well-known social media network).
-While this platform does account for 37% of reported incidents, the worst offender is actually Instagram, where 42% of surveyed teens experienced bullying in 2017.
+While this platform does account for 37% of reported incidents, the worst offender is actually Instagram.
+According to the Annual Bullying Survey, conducted by Ditch the Label, 1 in 5 12-20-year-olds are bullied on Instagram.
 Interestingly, less than 13% of parents considered Instagram dangerous, likely because they’re less familiar with the service.

 So can’t you just prevent cyberbullying by stopping your child from using Instagram?
 In short, no. Research shows that teens tend to be active on multiple social media platforms, so if bullies can’t reach them on one, they’ll just pivot to another.
 Even if it was possible to block every bully, there’s nothing to stop them from creating a new account and picking up where they left off.